 Early Decision or Regular Decision?

 If you’re 100 percent sure that Colby is for you, consider applying Early Decision.
-We’ll give you our decision quickly, but once we do, we expect you to withdraw all other applications.
+We’ll give you our decision quickly, but if you are admitted, we expect you to withdraw all other applications.
 If you’re still weighing your options, Regular Decision applications are due January 1, and we’ll let you know our decision by April 1.

 - Recommended High School Courses: Planning ahead is always a good idea, so when you’re mapping out your class schedule over the next year or two, make sure to include the most rigorous college-prep courses your high school offers.
 And, of course, we want to see a minimum of 20 core academic units, including:

 - Four years of English